Sep 04, 2019

 - Be patient.
 Never pass other vehicles in a school zone.

 Most schools have very specific drop-off procedures.
 If you are dropping off it's important to make sure you are aware of the school's procedures for the safety of all children.
-The following apply to all school zones:
+The following applies to all school zones:

 - Don't double park; it blocks visibility for other children and vehicles.